nelson960/Semantic_Image_Search_Engine/README.md

 # 🧠 DINOv2 Semantic Image Search Engine

-A modular, vision-only semantic image search engine powered by **DINOv2** vision transformers and **FAISS** for efficient, semantic nearest-neighbor search.
+A modular, vision-centric semantic image search engine that uses **DINOv2** transformers for feature extraction and FAISS for high-speed semantic nearest-neighbor retrieval, handling images of any resolution from thumbnails to ultra-high-res.

 ## 🚀 Project Features